hashgraph/did-method/did-method-specification.md

 If it be undesirable that a DID Document be public, it can be encrypted such that only members of an appnet can read it, or even specific members of the appnet.
 HCS supports perfect forward secrecy through key rotation to mitigate the risk of encrypted DID Documents persisted on mirrors being decrypted.

-Regardless of encryption, a DID Document should not include PII.

 Write access to Hedera Consensus Service DID Topics can be controlled by stipulating a list of public keys for the topic by appnet administrators.
 Only HCS messages signed by the corresponding private keys will be accepted.
 A key can be a "threshold key", which means a list of M keys, any N of which must sign in order for the threshold signature to be considered valid.
 The keys within a threshold signature may themselves be threshold signatures, to allow complex signature requirements.

 ## Privacy Considerations

-TBD

-- correlation risk
-- point to encryption of DID Documents
+Regardless of encryption, a DID Document should not include PII.

+The identifiers used to identify a subject create a greater risk of correlation when those identifiers are long-lived or used across more than one application domain as those domains could use that shared handle for the subject to share information about that subject without their express consent.

+If DID Controllers want to mitigate the risk of correlation, they should use unique DIDs for every interaction and the corresponding DID Documents should contain a unique public key.

 ## Reference Implementations
 The code at [https://github.com/hashgraph/Identity-sdk](https://github.com/hashgraph/Identity-sdk) is intended to provide a Java SDK for this DID method specification.
 A set of unit tests within this repository presents a reference implementation of this DID method.